 Presently, meteorologists use radar, satellites and balloons to check conditions in the upper and middle atmosphere.
 However, conditions at the lower atmosphere where we live are observed by instruments and people which puts their lives at risk.

-There are many reasons why professionals such as environmental engineers and scientific researchers are increasingly using drones.
-The benefits to using drones in environmental and conservation projects is many.
+There are great reasons why professionals such as environmental engineers and scientific researchers are increasingly using drones.
 Here is just a few of the types of conservation and environmental projects were drones are being used;

 Animal Management & Conservation